Current RAJA-Captured Object Families

 Across the current families:

-• views expose the smallest useful kernel-facing API;
+• views expose the smallest useful RAJA-facing API;

 • host setup chooses concrete types and gathers state before launch;

-• kernels capture views or managed view pointers, not package owners;
+• RAJA lambdas capture views or managed view pointers, not package-level host objects;

-• view freshness depends on storage, membership, and pair ordering remaining unchanged after the view is created;
+• whether a view is current depends on storage, membership, and pair ordering remaining unchanged after the view is created;

-• managed polymorphism is reserved for behavior that cannot be selected entirely on the host side.
+• managed pointers are reserved for behavior that cannot be selected entirely on the host side before launch.

 The important distinction is the responsibility split, not the class-name pairing itself.